 The AIR is by no means the only important argument against the VFI in the contemporary literature.
-Another major argument against the VFI concerns the value-laden content of certain kinds of concepts and claims used in many of the sciences, especially in the biological, human, and social sciences (Putnam 2002; Dupré 2007; Alexandrova 2017, 2018; Alexandrova and Fabian 2022).
-Biddle and Kukla (2017) and Brown (2020) present even more general arguments concerning the variety of contingencies or epistemic risks beyond inductive risks that require value judgments.
-These arguments are, however, not only lack a deductively valid and sound presentation; they have also received less attention from defenders of the VFI.
+Another major argument against the VFI concerns the value-laden content of certain kinds of concepts and claims used in many of the sciences, especially in the biological, human, and social sciences [Putnam, 2002, Dupré, 2007, Alexandrova, 2017, 2018, Alexandrova and Fabian, 2022].
+Biddle and Kukla [2017] and Brown [2020] present even more general arguments concerning the variety of contingencies or epistemic risks beyond inductive risks that require value judgments.
+These arguments are, however, probably less strong than the AIR, lacking a deductively valid and sound presentation, and have received less attention from defenders of the VFI.